-- Maximum Contaminant Level (MCL) The highest level of a contaminant allowed in drinking water. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment and other regulatory requirements. - Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
+- Maximum Contaminant Level (MCL) The highest level of a contaminant allowed in drinking water. - Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water. - Health-Based A violation of either a MCL or TT. - Non-Health-Based A violation that is not a MCL or TT. - Action Level (AL) The concentration of a contaminant which, if exceeded, triggers treatment and other regulatory requirements. - Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - Maximum Residual Disinfectant Level Goal (MRDLG) The level of a drinking water disinfectant, below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Violation (No Abbreviation) Failure to meet a Colorado Primary Drinking Water Regulation. - Formal Enforcement Action (No Abbreviation) Escalated action taken by the State (due to the risk to public health, or number or severity of violations) to bring a non-compliant water system back into compliance. - Variance and Exemptions (V/E) Department permission not to meet a MCL or treatment technique under certain conditions. - Gross Alpha (No Abbreviation) Gross alpha particle activity compliance value.
 It includes radium-226, but excludes radon 222, and uranium. - Picocuries per liter (pCi/L) Measure of the radioactivity in water. - Nephelometric Turbidity Unit (NTU) Measure of the clarity or cloudiness of water.
 Turbidity in excess of 5 NTU is just noticeable to the typical person. - Compliance Value (No Abbreviation) Single or calculated value used to determine if regulatory contaminant level (e.g. MCL) is met.
-Examples of calculated values are the 90th Percentile, Running Annual Average (RAA) and Locational Running Annual Average (LRAA). - Average (x-bar) Typical value. - Range (R) Lowest value to the highest value. - Sample Size (n) Number or count of values (i.e. number of water samples collected). - Parts per million = Milligrams per liter (ppm = mg/L) One part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion = Micrograms per liter (ppb = ug/L) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Not Applicable (N/A) Does not apply or not available.
+Examples of calculated values are the 90th Percentile, Running Annual Average (RAA) and Locational Running Annual Average (LRAA). - Average (x-bar) Typical value. - Range (R) Lowest value to the highest value. - Sample Size (n) Number or count of values (i.e. number of water samples collected). - Parts per million = Milligrams per liter (ppm = mg/L) One part per million corresponds to one minute in two years or a single penny in \$10,000. - Parts per billion = Micrograms per liter (ppb = ug/L) One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - Not Applicable (N/A) Does not apply or not available. - Level 1 Assessment A study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.